ssaleem/Google-Books-Search-js/README.md

 - While you must use the three function stubs provided in `main.js`, this challenge will require you to write some code outside of them.
 - You may _not_ use jQuery.
 Use `document` for DOM manipulation and [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for http requests.
   - For requests, you may instead use tools your framework provides (e.g. `$http`) or other packages (e.g. `axios`).

+## Solution

+### How to Run
+Open `index.html` to run the app.

+### Dropdown controls
+Following custom dropdown controls are added to match page theme.
+ARIA attributes are added to dropdowns for accessibility.
+- Sort by: sort currently rendered results based on title, rating or top matches.
+- Quick Access: since new results are prepended to current set of results in results area, a drop down list is provided to access individual results.
+List is dynamically expanded and is limited to 5 most recent queries.

+### Error Message
+Upon API response error or invalid queries, instead of clearing the result area, error message is displayed on top of current results.
+Error message is cleared automatically on any subsequent user interaction (new search, dropdown menu selection).

+### Dev Dependencies
+[Gulp](https://www.npmjs.com/package/gulp) plugins used for development: browser-sync, gulp-sass, gulp-cssnano.